Subbing The Subbing

 Introduction:

-“The Great Pretender,” released by The Platters in 1955, became the first song by a Black vocal group to reach No. 1 on the U.S. charts, at a moment that almost exactly overlapped with the early stirrings of the Civil Rights Movement.
+“The Great Pretender,” released by The Platters in 1955, reached No. 1 on the U.S. charts at a historical moment that coincided with the early stirrings of the Civil Rights Movement.

 In my 2015 performance The Great Pretender, two women—one in Brazil and one in Japan—matched in age and dressed identically, sing the song in English, a language that is not their own.

-As globalization accelerated, English seeped into daily life and work across the world, at times more deeply than people’s native tongues, while Black music and fashion traveled globally through acts of imitation.
+As globalization accelerated, English seeped into daily life across the world, sometimes more deeply than people’s native languages.
+Meanwhile, music and cultural forms from the United States circulated globally, often through processes of translation, imitation, and recontextualization.

 ![]() | ![]() | ![]() | ![]() | ![]() |